Wed, March 20, 2019 | 10:00 am PST

 - Getting help through the Department of Justice’s Civil Rights Division hotline number

-To view this informative webinar simply click on the link below –
+To view this informative webinar simply click below –

 Dave Basham / Outreach Analyst / U.S. Citizenship and Immigration Services